borttappat/dotfiles/tools/Sovereign/README.md

 ## Tools

-### Scanner (scanner.py + vulnscan.py)
-[Still work in progress, currently broken - don't run]
-- Network and web service reconnaissance tool
-- Combines nmap, whatweb, and searchsploit
-- Creates a vulnerability report based on discovered services by nmap and whatweb

-[To do]
-- Filter the output of nmap and make sure they match the expected format of the searchsploit-scan
-- Perform further tests

 ### SSH Runner (ssh.py)
 [Tested with a linpeas-script(provided in this repo, original at https://github.com/peass-ng/PEASS-ng/tree/master/linPEAS)  on a Hack The Box lab host]
 - Uploads and executes a script on remote systems using ssh